SimianNik/NikFixedNVG/README.md

 This mod consists of a single file that replaces a DCS **core shader**, so it **cannot** be installed via the Saved Games folder.

 You must overwrite (replace): `DCS World OpenBeta/Bazar/Shaders/PostEffects/NVD_common.hlsl`  with the included file.
+(You can download it from the "Releases" section  https://github.com/SimianNik/NikFixedNVG/releases)

 > **Make a backup of the original file**
 > (or keep the original version included in this repo inside the comment block)